 Luke starred in the 2018 Brisbane Lord Mayor’s Christmas Carols and in the 2018 Brisbane Carols by Starlight.
 Luke also performed at the 2016, 2017 and 2018 Gold Coast Mayor’s Carols.
 He performed in the 2015 Gold Coast Production of Opera in the Park, the 2014 Broadbeach Christmas Carols, the 2013 Warner Brothers Movie World White Christmas event and the 2012 Surfers Paradise Christmas Carols.

-Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State by AMEB and Trinity College of London for 3 years.
+Luke has won countless Vocal and Speech and Drama Competitions and Eisteddfods across Queensland and received the highest exam mark in the State for Drama and Performance by AMEB and Trinity College of London for 4 years.

 Screen Actor, Dancer and Multi-instrumentalist